Green Meeting Tip – Choosing the Venue for Your Conference

-But what do you do if a venue or hotel does not have an initiative of their own or does not offer the services that you are looking for?
-Should this happen, negotiate them into your contract.
-Some meetings and events carry the weight to make a property make significant changes, but meetings and events of any size will find that most properties are willing to work to make meetings a little greener.
-If a property or venue is unwilling to work with you and reasonable requests regarding hosting a green event, find a new one.
-This is an indication of how they will treat your group as a whole.
+In cases where a venue or hotel does not have existing green initiatives or doesn’t offer the specific services you need, don’t be discouraged.
+Instead, negotiate these sustainability measures into your contract.
+Many meetings and events carry significant influence and can prompt properties to make substantial changes.
+However, even smaller gatherings can find that most venues are willing to work together to make the event more environmentally friendly.
+If a property is unwilling to cooperate with reasonable requests for a green event, it may be a sign of how they value your group as a whole.

-• Recycle bins in common areas, meeting and sleeping rooms
+6. Recycling Bins: Place recycling bins in common areas, meeting rooms, and sleeping rooms to encourage guests to recycle.

-• Energy efficient light bulbs and room lighting systems equipped with motion sensors.
+7. Energy-Efficient Lighting: Utilize energy-efficient light bulbs and room lighting systems equipped with motion sensors to reduce electricity consumption.

-• Environmentally friendly service ware, cloth napkins, 100% recycled paper napkins and boxed lunch containers.
+8. Sustainable Service Ware: Opt for environmentally friendly service ware, cloth napkins, 100% recycled paper napkins, and boxed lunch containers to minimize waste.

 LinkedIn